 In the great musical scheme of things, most tuitional material for the harmonica is at the beginner's level.
 Not that there is anything wrong with that - we all have to start somewhere.
 Also, harmonica books tend to teach you how to play what someone else has played.
 Again, not that there's anything wrong with that - analysing someone else's playing is a great way to find out what music is all about.
 However, for the harmonica player who is trying to find his or her own voice on the instrument, there is comparatively little useful material available.
 On this page I've made a list of some tuitional material that I think would be useful to the advanced player, or the player who wants to expand their musical vocabulary and perhaps explore some new directions.
-I have provided convenient links to allow you to get further information, or to order these titles from Amazon.com (click here for more details).
+I have provided convenient links to allow you to get further information, or to order these titles from Amazon.com.
+If you decide to order any item after following a link from this page I will receive a small commission, at no extra cost to you.
+Click here for more details.

 The Harp Handbook, Steve Baker